rehypejs/rehype-external-links/readme.md

 This package is a [unified][] ([rehype][]) plugin to add `rel` (and `target`) attributes to external links.
-It is particularly useful when displaying user content on your reputable site, because users could link to disreputable sources (spam, scams, etc), because search engines and other bots will discredit your site for linking to them (or legitimize their site).
+It is particularly useful when displaying user content on your reputable site, because users could link to disreputable sources (spam, scams, etc), as search engines and other bots will discredit your site for linking to them (or legitimize their sites).
+In short: linking to something signals trust, but you can’t trust users.
 This plugin adds certain `rel` attributes to prevent that from happening.

 **unified** is a project that transforms content with abstract syntax trees